daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 You need to include **both the inbound and outbound ports** used for the protocol, else your server would respond but traffic would never leave the subnet i.e. 443 inbound, 1025-65535 TCP outbound.

-When a client connects to a server, a random port is generated (like 1024-65535) from the ephemeral port range with this becoming the client's source port.
+When a client connects to a server, a random port is generated from the ephemeral port range with this becoming the **client's source port**, which becomes the destination port for return traffic.
 The port range varies depending on the OS:

 - Linux: 32768-61000
 - ELB: 1024-65535